 Student behavior that violates the Academic Honesty Policy with intent or who have accumulated sufficient Academic Honesty Warnings will be placed on Academic Honesty Probation for a minimum of one complete semester.
-The nature and impact of a student's behavior, a student's prior disciplinary record, and student motivation at the time of the incident determine the appropriate level of sanctions issued to a student on Academic Honesty Probation, see below.
-Sanctions may be issued by the course instructor, AVPAA, and/or an Investigative Panel consisting of elected representatives of the faculty, students, and administration.
+The nature and impact of a student's behavior, a student's prior disciplinary record, and a student's motivation at the time of the incident determine the appropriate level of sanctions issued to a student on Academic Honesty Probation, see below.

+Sanctions may be issued by the course instructor, Executive Director of the Owen Center, and/or an Investigative Panel consisting of elected representatives of the faculty, students, and administration.